codificio/carpentree-core/readme.md

 ### Assign statuses to Eloquent models

 We use `laravel-model-status` package by Spatie.
 Look at their [documentation](https://github.com/spatie/laravel-model-status).

+### Assign categories to Eloquent models

+To add categories support to your eloquent models simply use `\Carpentree\Core\Traits\Categorizable` trait.

+For his feature, we were inspired by https://github.com/rinvex/laravel-categories.
+Read it documentation for more info.

 ## Change log